seanox/pdf-service/manual/Introduction.md

 - PDF and image comparison for test automation (e.g. JUnit)
 pixel- and color-based with difference image generation
 - PDF Tools as standalone Java applications
-includes Compare, Designer, Preview as command line applications
+includes Compare, Runner, Preview as command line applications
 designing and testing outside and independent of projects